Working in Canada: what is meant by levels A, B, C, D and 0?

 Atlantic Immigration Pilot Program

-The Atlantic Immigration Pilot Program is designed to encourage immigration to the 4 provinces of Atlantic Canada (New Brunswick, Nova Scotia, Newfoundland and Labrador, and Prince Edward Island).
+The Atlantic Immigration Pilot Program is designed to encourage immigration to the four provinces of Atlantic Canada (New Brunswick, Nova Scotia, Newfoundland and Labrador, and Prince Edward Island).
 This programme is divided into different categories and these categories are organised according to employment level.

 0 comments